skeoop/skeoop.github.io/feedback/Lab9-Feedback.md

 > cmp /tmp/dilbert.png /tmp/dilbert2.png
 EOF on /tmp/dilbert.png after byte 64369
-(one file is shorter than the other)
 ```
+One file is shorter than the other!

 ## Compare

 I tested using the following comparisons:

-* Identical 1 byte files
+* Two identical 1 byte files
-* Two 1 byte files that differ
+* Two 1 byte files that differ ("a" and "b")
 * A 1 byte and 2 byte file where first byte is same
 * Two identical long files (approx 12,000 bytes)
 * Two long files where last byte is different